Date

 “Same-day teeth” refers to care pathways that let your team extract teeth (if needed), place implants, and attach a provisional prosthesis in a single sequence — giving immediate function and improved appearance.
 Because everything happens in one coordinated visit, patients benefit from fewer surgeries and a faster return to a working bite, but the workflow requires more advanced planning (surgical guides, immediate-load protocols) and same-day prosthetic fabrication, which shifts the cost structure compared with staged implants.
 Immediate-load cases often need stronger initial fixation, precise digital planning, and same-day lab or in-office prosthetic work, which increases line items like guide fabrication and provisional prosthetic fees.
 Understanding these trade-offs lets you weigh higher up-front costs against fewer appointments and a quicker return to normal function.
 The next section breaks the same-day process into clear steps so you can see which items commonly appear on an estimate.

-What Is the Same Day Dental Implant Procedure?
+What Is the Same-Day Dental Implant Procedure?

 The same-day implant process begins with diagnostics and planning — typically 3D imaging and digital treatment planning to determine ideal implant positions and prosthetic fit.
 During the surgical appointment, extractions are done if needed, implants are placed in the planned positions, and provisional prosthetics (often PMMA acrylic provisionals) are attached so you can use the teeth while bone heals.
 Common fees for each phase include diagnostic imaging, surgical time (operatory and anesthesia), implant fixtures, abutments, provisional prosthetic fabrication, and lab fees for custom components.
 Post-op follow-up and conversion to a definitive prosthesis are usually scheduled later and may be itemized separately on a full estimate.
 Knowing what’s included in a same-day package helps you compare quotes accurately and spot potential extra costs like grafting or a lab-made definitive prosthesis.